 Travelling is always an exciting adventure, but it can be stressful if things aren't going well due to poor planning.
 By preparing for your trip in advance, you can stay organized and enjoy your entire time at your destination, whether you're in a work meeting or exploring the streets, trying different food and taking pictures.

-Now, I've only been on one work trip outside of Canada, but I found that these three tips worked the best for me and allowed me to feel prepared and relaxed on my trip.
+On the work trips I’ve taken within and outside of Canada, I have found these three tips worked the best for me and allowed me to feel prepared and relaxed on my trip.
 If you're a more seasoned work traveller, I'd love to hear what you do to prepare for your work trips and any packing tips you have.
-Feel free to share these tips in the comments below.